Anand-Singh01/All-Games/README.md

 Download the Setup File: Obtain the setup file for the game from the provided location.
 Run the Setup File: Double-click the setup file to initiate the installation process.
 Follow On-Screen Instructions: Follow the prompts provided by the installer to complete the installation of the game on your system.

 # Controls:
 Movement: Use the arrow keys (up, down, left, right) to move the hero character across the game environment.
 Shoot Powerballs: Press the space bar to shoot powerballs from the hero character to eliminate enemies.

 # How to Play:
-Launch the Game: After installation, find the game executable file in the installation directory.
+Launch the Game: Open the SCASFinalProject_Installer folder and execute the setup file.
 Controls: Use the specified controls (arrow keys for movement, space bar to shoot) to maneuver the hero character and shoot powerballs.
 Gameplay Objective: Eliminate enemies by shooting powerballs at them to earn points.
 Each enemy kill awards 10 points.
 Challenge Yourself: Survive as long as possible against continuously spawning enemies to achieve a high score.